Superintendent (police)

 Superintendent (Supt) is a rank in the British police and in most English-speaking Commonwealth nations.
 In many Commonwealth countries, the full version is superintendent of police (SP).
-The rank is also used in most British Overseas Territories and in many former British colonies.
-In some countries, such as Italy, the rank of superintendent is a low rank.
+The rank is also used in most British Overseas Territories, in many former British colonies, as well as in Portugal and in several former Portuguese colonies.
+In some countries, such as Italy, the rank of superintendent is a lower rank.